 For ecommerce sites that sell apparel, books or small electronic devices, we suggest sending the first re-activation email within 90 days of inactivity.
-If it is a series of emails, repeat them every week after.
+If it’s a series of emails, repeat them every week after.

 Example #5.
 Birthday Email

-If you want to send birthday emails, don’t forget to include an extra field into your sign up forms.
+If you want to send birthday emails, don’t forget to include an extra field on your sign-up forms.
 Without this data, you won’t be able to send birthday emails.

-The best practice shows that these emails are effective when containing an appealing copywriting plus a small discount for the next purchase.
+Our best practice shows that these emails are effective when containing an appealing text plus a small discount for the next purchase.

 See examples below: